 Applications where the sample inlet flow is well controlled can use a simpler sealed flowcell.
-Using this flowcell requires that flow be controlled externally to about 400 cc/min.
+Using this flowcell requires that sample flow be controlled externally to about 400 cc/min. using pressure regulators and needle valves.
 Variable flow rate or variable pressure will cause unstable readings in this flowcell.
 ATI offers a special flow control element that can be used ahead of this flowcell on the incoming sample line.
-The flow control is part no. (55-0048).
+The flow control assy is part no. (03-0372).
 It will control the inlet flowrate at 400 cc/min. with inlet pressure variations from 5-150 PSIG.
 A 50 micron y-strainer ahead of the flow control element is recommended.
-The sealed flowcell provides a drain vent with check valve to avoid pulling a vacuum on the flow chamber.

-Figure 10 - Sealed Cl2 Flowcell Details
+Figure 10 - Sealed Chlorine Flowcell Dimensions